http4k/www/src/website/content/disclaimer.md

 **LOGOS AND TRADEMARKS DISCLAIMER**

+"http4k", the http4k logo, and related names and marks are trademarks of http4k Ltd. Their use is governed by the [http4k Trademark Policy](https://www.http4k.org/trademark/).

-All logos and trademarks of third parties referenced on http4k.org are the trademarks and logos of their respective owners.
+All other logos and trademarks referenced on http4k.org are the trademarks and logos of their respective owners.
 Any inclusion of such trademarks or logos does not imply or constitute any approval, endorsement or sponsorship of http4k Ltd by such owners.

 **CONTACT US**